gxsshallot/react-native-pure-navigation-bar/README.md

 | rightView | Right view contains all right buttons | flexDirection: 'row'<br>justifyContent: 'center'<br>alignItems: 'flex-end' |
 | gobackView | Goback button touchable view | minWidth: minWidth<br>height: NAVBAR_HEIGHT<br>justifyContent: 'center'<br>paddingHorizontal: 16 |
 | gobackImage | Goback button image | width: 18<br>height: 16 |

+## Example Project

+You can open the example project by following steps:

+1. Use `yarn` or `npm install` to install the modules.
+1. Run `npm run bundle:ios` or `npm run bundle:android` to bundle the package.
+1. Run `npm start` in a seperate terminal.
+1. Use `Xcode` or `Android Studio` to open the project in `example/ios` or `example/android`.
+1. Run the project.